Contact clerking team

 Fenella Morris KC is a versatile advocate with a wide-ranging practice that encompasses public law, professional discipline and regulation, healthcare and education, pensions and financial services, local government, and procurement and state aid.
 She is consistently ranked highly in the legal directories.

-Her clients include regulators (from the Professional Standards Authority for Health and Social Care to the Pensions Regulator and Civil Aviation Authority) and those whom they regulate, from the largest private health and social care providers, to nomads on the AIM.
-She acts for a huge range of NHS bodies, universities, local authorities, trade unions, sporting organisations and non-governmental organisations (NGOs).
+Her clients include regulators – from the Professional Standards Authority for Health and Social Care to the Pensions Regulator and Financial Reporting Council – and those whom they regulate – from the largest private healthcare providers to nomads on the AIM.
+She acts for a huge range of NHS bodies, universities, local authorities, trade unions, sporting organisations and non-governmental organisations.

 She appears in many landmark cases and has a wealth of experience as an advocate up to the Supreme Court and European Court of Human Rights.
 She is skilled at leading large multi-disciplinary teams in high-value, high-controversy litigation, and understands the issues that arise for high-profile institutions and individuals.